the1lab/1lab/src/index.lagda.md

   ("spartan") type theory.
 His lecture notes include an introduction to working practically with type theory in its purest form.

-* The [*agda-unimath* library] is a project very similar to the 1Lab, though using *axiomatic* homotopy type theory, rather than the cubical type theory which we prefer.
-It is currently maintained by Egbert Rijke, Fredrik Bakke, and Vojtěch Štěpančík, and contains a formalisation of a wide variety of topics in undergraduate mathematics, and a considerable selection of novel results in the field of univalent combinatorics.

 * The [*TypeTopology* library], primarily by Escardó, but featuring collaborations, functions primarily as a formalisation of *novel* results in constructive mathematics.
 Its authors describe it as a